 Pro tips

-These noodles are quite long and this can make them tricky to fit into the rice papers.
-By chopping up the noodles a little you can easily spoon them onto the rice paper to make the spring rolls.
-Using scissors is very common in Korean cooking.
-For example scissors are often used to chop up meat when eating Korean BBQ.
+These noodles are quite long, which can make them tricky to fit into the rice papers.
+By chopping the noodles slightly, you can easily spoon them onto the rice paper to make the spring rolls.
+Using scissors is very common in Korean cooking; for example, they are often used to chop meat when eating Korean BBQ.

-It is also important not to over-soak the rice paper.
-Using warm water only dip the paper in the water for a maximum of five seconds.
-I may still feel quite hard but it will soften eventually.
-Leaving it in the water too long will cause the rice paper to go soggy and be hard to to work with.
+It’s also important not to over-soak the rice paper.
+Using warm water, dip each sheet for a maximum of five seconds.
+The paper may still feel quite hard at first, but it will soften as you work.
+Leaving it in the water too long will make the rice paper soggy and difficult to handle.

 Fire noodle spring rolls dipping sauce

-You can buy the Samyang sauce bottled now in most Asian grocery stores and I think it tastes amazing mixed with Japanese Kewpie mayo.
-This makes an amazing dip for these spring rolls.
-If you can’t find then simply combine normal mayonnaise with some sriracha.
+You can now buy Samyang sauce in a bottle from most Asian grocery stores, and it tastes amazing when mixed with Japanese Kewpie mayo.
+This makes a perfect dip for these spring rolls.
+If you can’t find it, simply combine regular mayonnaise with a little sriracha instead.

 Similar recipes